Is your neck the cause of your shoulder injuries?

 Reduce Shoulder Pain)

-A key thing to consider however and the focus of this blog is that pain can be referred or caused by limitations in other closely related joints.
+A key thing to consider however and the focus of this blog is that shoulder injuries can be referred or caused by limitations in other closely related joints.
 Your shoulder is the most mobile joint in the body and allows movement through 180 degrees in a variety of different directions.

 It is also intrinsically linked to your neck, with many muscles that attach to your shoulder blade and collarbone originating from the neck (see image below).